Richard-Turnbull/sql-challenge/README.md

 * Table Schemata.sql
 * Queries.sql

-The CSV files are saved in 'data' folder.
+The CSV files are saved in the 'data' folder.